tylertitsworth/5th-age-srd/Classes/Wizard.md

 #### Adventurer Feat

-Once per day per point of Dexterity modifier, you can reroll an attack roll with an at-will spell.
+Once per full recovery per point of Dexterity modifier, you can reroll an attack roll with an at-will spell.

 #### Champion Feat